LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/special-methods.rst

 student ID.

 The ``Equals()`` method determines if one object is equal to another in this sense.
-We introduced the method when discussing strings, but it also applies to all other classes.
+We introduced the method when discussing strings as it is a method on the object class and ``String`` is the object class in C#.

 The code below shows how to use ``Equals()`` to compare two students.
-Note that they have different names but the same student ID, indicating they are actually the same person.
+Note that they have different names but the same student ID, indicating they are actually the same student by our definition above.

 .. sourcecode:: csharp
    :linenos: